COVID-19 SAFETY PROTOCOLS

 YOU MUST FILL THIS OUT EACH DAY BEFORE CAMP

 1. You are required to fill-out this daily symptom tracker EVERY MORNING BEFORE CAMP.
-We will confirm receipt upon arrival & will not check kids in until this form is completed (link below).
+We will confirm receipt upon arrival & will not check kids in until this form is completed.

-4. Make sure paperwork is complete.
+2. Make sure paperwork is complete.
 We have hard copies of our liability agreement available to sign on-location.
-You must fill-out daily symptom tracker online each day using the link above.
-We will confirm with you each morning.
+We will confirm with you upon arrival.

-7. Parents are asked to depart ASAP to maintain social distancing guidelines & limit group gathering.
+5. Parents are asked to depart ASAP to limit group gathering.
 If you think your child will need more time to adjust, please plan accordingly.

-8. If you'd like to know where we're headed for the day, please tell us in the AM and we will add you to the text list.
+6. If you'd like to know where we're headed for the day, please tell us in the AM and we will add you to the text list.
 We will text by 11:00 a.m. each day.
-We return to the park at 4:30 p.m.
-PLEASE DO NOT BLOCK THE PARKING LOT GATE WHILE YOU WAIT.
-We will pull up to this gate to let the kids out of the van safely.
+We return at 3PM.

 HELPFUL RESOURCES FOR CAREGIVERS